 Bookkeeping for Small Businesses

-Bookkeeping is the process of maintaining all incoming and outgoing money into different classes of accounts and entering them in the general journal.
+Bookkeeping for your business is the process of maintaining all incoming and outgoing money into different classes of accounts and entering them in the general journal.
 The general journal records, chronologically and continuously, all the economic operations carried out by the company during a period often called the financial year.

 Making an accounting entry amounts to recording at least two movements: a debit and a credit in the general journal.
 Note that in accounting, in the bank account, a collection is recorded on debit and disbursement on credit.
 Everything is based on a fundamental principle of double-entry accounting.
 That is why, there is always at least one debit entry line and at least one credit entry line (but there can be multiple debit lines and only one credit for the same operation, or vice versa).